ietf-wg-cellar/ebml-specification/specification.markdown

     Range:          -
     Default:        -
     Element Type:   Binary
     Description:    The CRC-32 Element contains a 32 bit Cyclic Redundancy Check value of all the Element Data of the Parent Element as stored except for the CRC-32 Element itself.
 When the CRC-32 Element is present, the CRC-32 Element MUST be the first ordered Element within its Parent Element for easier reading.
-All Elements at Level 1 of an EBML Document SHOULD include a CRC-32 Element as a Child Element.
+All Top-Level Elements of an EBML Document SHOULD include a CRC-32 Element as a Child Element.
 The CRC in use is the IEEE-CRC-32 algorithm as used in the ISO 3309 standard and in section 8.1.1.6.2 of ITU-T recommendation V.42, with initial value of 0xFFFFFFFF.
 The CRC value MUST be computed on a little endian bitstream and MUST use little endian storage.

 Element Name:   Void